lowlighter/metrics/README.md

 ## 🧩 Plugins

-Plugins provide additional content and lets you customize your rendered metrics.
+Plugins provide additional content and lets you customize rendered metrics.

 **📦 Maintained by core team**